Republic TV: Recruitments

 The Wire and Newslaundry had come across an internal memo floated by Chandrasekhar's group that asked for selective recruitment of right-of-center pro-military voices, who were conducive to his ideology.

 S. Sundaram, who had served as the CFO for Times Now between 2005 and 2012, was named the Group CFO.
-Chief Business Officer of Reliance Broadcast Network Vikas Khanchandani, who had earlier stints as Senior Vice President of NDTV, was made the CEO and co-founder of The News Minute, Chitra Subramaniam was roped in as the editorial adviser.
+Chief Business Officer of Reliance Broadcast Network Vikas Khanchandani, who had earlier stints as Senior Vice President of NDTV, was made the CEO and co-founder of The News Minute, Chitra Subramaniam was appointed as the editorial adviser.
 Others who joined included senior anchor of Thanthi TV S. A. Hariharan, retired army officer and television personality Gaurav Arya, former chief correspondent from Jammu and Kashmir for Times Now Aditya Raj Kaul, writer and founder-editor of Gentleman, Minhaz Merchant and actor Anupam Kher.

 Launch

 The channel was launched on 6 May 2017 as a free-to-air channel through most direct-to-home television in India and cable television operators, alongside over mobile platforms such as JioTV and Hotstar.
 Reporting on its launch, Business Standard wrote "The company has already hired 300 people, of whom 215 are on board.
 A state-of-the-art-studio is being built in Mumbai's Lower Parel area."

 On 2 February 2019, the channel launched its Hindi language outlet named Republic Bharat.

-Republic TV launched Republic Bangla, Bengali language news channel on 7 March 2021.
+Republic TV launched a Bengali language news channel, Republic Bangla, on 7 March 2021.

-Notable Events
+Notable events

 Press conference ban by Indian National Congress

 Reporters from the channel have been banned from attending any press conference of the Indian National Congress, citing them being subject to incessantly aggressive attacks by the channel.

 Defamation

-In May 2017, parliamentarian Shashi Tharoor filed a civil defamation case in the Delhi High Court against Goswami and Republic TV in connection with the channel's broadcast of news items from 8 to 13 May claiming him to be involved in his wife Sunanda Pushkar's unnatural death.
+In May 2017, parliamentarian Dr Shashi Tharoor filed a civil defamation case in the Delhi High Court against Goswami and Republic TV in connection with the channel's broadcast of news items from 8 to 13 May claiming him to be involved in his wife Sunanda Pushkar's unnatural death.
 Seeking the channel's response, Justice Manmohan of the High Court noted: "Bring down the rhetoric.
 You can put out your story, you can put out the facts.
 You cannot call him names.
 That is uncalled for."

-IP rights infringement
+Intellectual property rights infringement lawsuit

 In May 2017, Bennett Coleman & Co.
 Ltd. (BCCL) lodged a complaint against Goswami and Prema Sridevi, a journalist with Republic TV, under the Indian Penal Code and Information Technology Act, 2000 accusing them of copyright infringement.
 BCCL alleged that the two, previously employed with Times Now, that it owns and operates, had used its intellectual property (IP) in telecasting certain audio tapes that were in their possession during their time at the former Channel.
 Alongside IP infringement, the complaint also alleged the commission of offenses of theft, criminal breach of trust and misappropriation of property, on the two, on multiple occasions days after the channel's launch.